Splatink/pico-clock-rewritten/updates.md

 **CHANGELOG:**

+2.1:
+* Added a serial debugging mode.
+This mode is activated if the BUTTON is held at bootup.
+Serial debugging info (variables) are output on GPIO0(TX) at 9600 baud every 30 seconds.
+* All functions are now called seperately and their return values placed in variables to be given to displayClocl() and serialDebugInfo()
+* Removed functions calling other functions by themselves

 2.0:
 * Removed DHT reading capabilities, second core is now unused
 * Added BME280 sensor reading, displayClock() now requires the temperature and humidity to be provided instead of being global variables